-It’s also very important to go easy on yourself when you begin any new workout routine.
-Make sure to listen to your body when strength training.
-If you feel any pain during the exercise, it’s a good time to stop.
+It’s also important to go easy on yourself when you start any new workout.
+Make sure to listen to your body during strength training.
+If you feel any pain, it’s a good time to stop.
 Consider switching to a lower weight or trying the exercise again later.
 "Recovery is also part of the training.
 You need to let your body rest.
 So, you may work out one day, and then take a day off," explains Dr. Fong.
 "Getting good sleep is also important."

-To get started, you don’t have to head straight to the weight room at your local gym.
-There are simple exercises you can do to stay active and build strength — even if you find yourself at home all day.
-Whether you use equipment or not, here are a few ideas to start your strength training today:
+To get started, you don’t have to go straight to your local gym.
+There are simple exercises you can do to stay active and build strength — even at home.
+Whether you use equipment or not, here are 3 ways to start your strength training today:

-- Incorporate some push-ups, lunges, and squats into your routine.
+- Add push-ups, lunges, and squats to your routine.
 You don’t need fitness equipment to have an effective workout.

 - Try a yoga, Pilates, or tai chi class.
 Many of the poses and exercises involve using your own body weight.

-- Use resistance bands to maximize your workout benefits.
+- Use resistance bands to maximize your workout.
 There are different levels of resistance to choose from.
 And you can find many resistance band tutorial videos online to help you get started.

 Remember that you can’t rush the process.
 “Go light and easy to get started,” says Dr. Fong.
 “You can work your way up to more weights and repetitions as you go.
 The important thing is to start somewhere and stay with it.”